saiashirwad/parserator/README.md

 > **Warning**
 > This library is currently in early development and the API is subject to change.
 There are *several* bugs.
 Please don't use, even at your own risk.
 I am absolutely responsible for any bugs, so holler at me at [@texoport.in](https://bsky.app/profile/texoport.in).

+> **Warning**
+> I just let Cursor have a go at writing this placeholder README.
+I can't attest to the quality of the generated docs.

 A TypeScript parser combinator library inspired by [Parsec](https://github.com/haskell/parsec) and [Effect-TS](https://github.com/Effect-ts/Effect).
 Write parsers using a clean, generator-based syntax or compose them using functional combinators.

 ## Features